-St John’s Hospice is the main beneficiary of the Hospital of St John & St Elizabeth.
+St John’s Hospice is the main beneficiary of St John & St Elizabeth Hospital.
 In addition to providing financial support, our relationship with the Hospice is crucial to the unique model of care the Hospice is able to provide their patients.
 All X-rays, Pathology, and Pharmacy are delivered on-site, enabling us to offer a less stressful experience for our patients and an immediacy of care that could not happen in most other hospices.
 The aim of both is the same now as it was over 160 years ago – to provide the highest quality health care for all those who seek it.